soto-project/soto/README.md

 AWS SDK for the Swift programming language working on Linux, macOS and iOS.
 This library provides access to all AWS services.
 The service APIs it provides are a direct mapping of the REST APIs Amazon publishes for each of its services.

 The library consists of three parts
-1. [aws-sdk-swift-core](https://github.com/swift-aws/aws-sdk-swift-core) which does all the core request encoding, response decoding and error handling.
+1. [aws-sdk-swift-core](https://github.com/swift-aws/aws-sdk-swift-core) which does all the core request encoding and signing, response decoding and error handling.
 2. The service api and shape [files](https://github.com/swift-aws/aws-sdk-swift/tree/master/Sources/AWSSDKSwift/Services) which define the individual AWS services and their commands with their input and output structures.
 3. The [CodeGenerator](https://github.com/swift-aws/aws-sdk-swift/tree/master/CodeGenerator) which builds the service api and model files from the [JSON model](https://github.com/swift-aws/aws-sdk-swift/tree/master/models/apis) files supplied by Amazon.